-This course of study will provide the student with the concepts of digital devices and circuitry commonly used in modern electronic circuits.
-The student will understand sequential logic circuits and an introduction to the digital microprocessor.
-Emphasis will be placed on the application and interfacing of microprocessor in order to gather, manipulate and store data required for distributed processes control.
-May be repeated one time.
+(Formerly EETEC 41) This course of study will provide the student with the concepts of digital devices and circuitry commonly used in modern electronic circuits.
+The student will understand sequential logic circuits binary and hexadecimal numbering systems, binary math and the application of these subjects in industrial control systems.
+May be repeated three times.
 SC